MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Benchmark: Inequality Math

-In this section, we investigate whether MHA-RAG can improve performance on mathematical reasoning tasks.
-Specifically, we evaluate on \textit{Inequality Math} [train/dev split: 1252/100], an Olympiad-level benchmark that requires proving bounds preserving inequalities and establishing relations between algebraic expressions \citep{sheng2025solving}.
-For retrieval, we compute dense representations of question–exemplar pairs using \textit{Qwen3-Embedding-8B} \citep{zhang2025qwen3} and rank candidates by cosine similarity.
+In this section, we investigate whether \approach can improve performance on mathematical-reasoning tasks.
+Specifically, we evaluate on \textit{Inequality Math} [train/dev split: 1252/100], an Olympiad-level benchmark that requires proving bounds-preserving inequalities and establishing relations between algebraic expressions \cite{sheng2025solving}.
+For retrieval, we compute dense representations of question-exemplar pairs using \textit{Qwen3-Embedding-8B} \cite{zhang2025qwen3}, and rank candidates by cosine similarity.

-We report results primarily on \textit{Llama3.2-3B-Instruct}, since models in the Qwen3 family already achieve high off-the-shelf accuracy (e.g., \textit{Qwen3-4B} at $65\%$), where adding retrieved exemplars led to performance drops.
-This observation is consistent with \citet{sheng2025solving}, who found that only certain model families benefit from in-domain exemplars.
-A plausible explanation is that high-performing models may have already been exposed to mathematical reasoning tasks during pre-training, reducing the marginal utility of retrieval.
+We primarily report results for \textit{Llama3.2} family, because models in the Qwen3 family already achieve high off-the-shelf accuracy (e.g., \textit{Qwen3-4B} at $65\%$), and adding retrieved exemplars led to performance drops.
+This observation is consistent with \cite{sheng2025solving}, which found that only certain model families benefit from in-domain exemplars.
+A plausible explanation is that high-performing models may have already been exposed to mathematical-reasoning tasks during pre-training, reducing the utility of retrieval.

-From Table \ref{tab:pubLong_IneqMath}, we observe that MHA-RAG yields a slight improvement over both off-the-shelf and RAG, whereas training with xRAG and xRAG-K results in a performance drop.
+From Table \ref{tab:pubLong_IneqMath}, we observe that \approach yields improvements over both off-the-shelf and ICL.
 A possible explanation is that the \textit{Inequality Math} dataset contains multiple problems that rely on the same theorems or follow similar reasoning steps.
 If retrieval fails to surface such structurally related exemplars, the model cannot fully benefit from exemplar conditioning.
-Future work could therefore focus on improving retrieval quality—e.g., by incorporating reasoning-aware similarity metrics—which may allow MHA-RAG to better exploit shared problem structure and yield stronger overall gains.
+Future work could therefore focus on improving retrieval quality—e.g., by incorporating reasoning-aware similarity metrics—which may allow \approach to better exploit shared problem structure and yield stronger overall gains.